2019 Art Safaris

 Booking and payment details: Once you have decided to join an Art Safari, you will need to contact Africa Geographic for a booking form.
 Reservations can only be confirmed by the completion of a booking form and the receipt of a deposit.
 As our groups are small they can fill up quickly.
 Please email Christian Boix on firstname.lastname@example.org for details or telephone: +27 (0)21 762 4974.

 Africa Geographic handle all reservations and payments, and will be delighted to help you with any other travel arrangements you may require in Africa.
-We can also arrange private, custom Art Safaris.
+They can also arrange private, custom Art Safaris.